talbotcpp/sequence/README.md

 sequence& operator=(const sequence&);
 ```
 Copy is linear in the number of new elements and old elements (if any).
-Dynamic allocations and deallocations of the capacity do not occur for assignments from empty
+Dynamic allocations and deallocations of the capacity do not occur for assignments from empty sequences
-or null (no capacity) sequences.
+or sequences with no capacity.
 (This is the same behavior as `std::vector`.)

 ```C++